mmprj/MFVCD-7K/index.md

 <p><a href="https://drive.google.com/drive/folders/1M3QaqNKpKND_POyj-OwQFT2bkc5oJfkY?usp=sharing">Download the dataset</a></p>

-This a temporary Download Link to the folder.
-This website is currently under designa and will be finalized on Sep 10th, 2019.
+This a temporary download link to the folder.
+This website is currently under design and will be finalized on Sep 10th, 2019.

 We would like to acknowledge MovieLens here for providing a stable benchmark dataset of movies containing individual user ratings and metadata which is an enabler for doing research on movie recommendation.
 Please consider the MovieLens-20M web page for more details on the ratings and tags datasets.